chamburr/glance/README.md

 The installation is slightly complex as the package is not notarized.
 The steps are as follows:

-1. Download the `.dmg` file from GitHub [releases](https://github.com/chamburr/glance/releases) page, or install from Homebrew `brew install glance-chamburr`.
+1. Download the `.dmg` file from [releases](https://github.com/chamburr/glance/releases), open the file and drag Glance.app to Applications.
-2. Open the file and move Glance.app to the Applications folder (unneeded for Homebrew installation).
+2. Alternatively, install Glance through Homebrew using `brew install glance-chamburr`.
-4. Open a terminal and run the following command.
+3. Open a terminal and run the following command.
 	```sh
 	xattr -rd com.apple.quarantine /Applications/Glance.app
 	```
-5. Launch Glance.
+4. Launch Glance.
 Enjoy!

 ## Supported file types